 For the sports performance brand Under Armour, ecommerce plays a key role in product sales.
-Over 16,000 items are advertised on Google Shopping and almost all of the products are available in 12 European countries via the manufacturer's online shop.
-While Under Armour had invested in campaign optimisation for Google Shopping, the team saw further potential and devised a unique campaign structure that divided search traffic by branded and generic terms.
+Over 16,000 items are advertised on Shopping ads and almost all of the products are available in 12 European countries via the manufacturer's online shop.
+While Under Armour had invested in campaign optimisation for Shopping ads, the team saw further potential and devised a unique campaign structure that divided search traffic by branded and generic terms.

 - Increase visibility